penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/defender-security/readme.txt

 = Login Screen Masking =

 Defender makes it easy to move your login screen to a custom URL.
-Not only does login screen masking improve security, it lets you whitelable your login user experience and improves branding.
+Not only does login screen masking improve security, it lets you white label your login user experience and improves branding.

 = 404 Limiter =
 Defender detects when bots are being used to scan your site for vulnerabilities and shuts them down.
 The 404 limiter lets you stop the scan by detecting when a user keeps visiting pages that do not exist.